opendocsg/slw-judgments-backfill/2015_SGHC_329/report.md

 12     Under s 4(10) of the Civil Law Act (Cap 43, 1999 Rev Ed), this court has the power to grant an injunction in all cases in which it appears to the court to be just and convenient that such order

 should be made.
 Section 12A(2) read with s 12(1)( _h_ ) of the IAA also empowers this court to grant an injunction.
-The plaintiffs cited _Strandore Invest A/S v Soh Kim Wat_ [2010] SGHC 151 as an example of a case in which the court had exercised its power to grant a worldwide Mareva injunction in aid of enforcement of a foreign arbitration award.
+The plaintiffs cited _Strandore Invest A/S v Soh Kim Wat_ <span class="citation">[2010] SGHC 151</span> as an example of a case in which the court had exercised its power to grant a worldwide Mareva injunction in aid of enforcement of a foreign arbitration award.
 The defendant did not dispute the court’s jurisdiction to make such an order.

 13     All parties were in general agreement on the requirements that had to be met in order for the grant of a worldwide injunction.
 The defendant agreed with the three requirements put forward by the plaintiffs and said that, additionally, the plaintiffs would need a valid cause of action over which the court had jurisdiction.
 The defendant did not, however, contend that this requirement had not been met.